JNetherwood-Imig/zig-wayland/README.md

 # Zig Wayland
 A wayland client (and soon server) implementation written entirely in zig with no dependencies.

+## WARNING
+This project is not ready to be used, AT ALL.
+The repo is only public because this is a school project.

 ## Differences from libwayland
 * Lower-level control over serialization and sending of events.
 * Far less memory allocations (zero heap allocations is possible for simple applications, see hello-wayland example)